 Software dependability and safety

-For the system-level analyses leading to the criticality classification of software products based on the severity of failures consequences, ECSS-Q-ST-40 Table 6-1, and ECSS-Q-ST-30 Table 5-1, shall apply.
+For the system-level analyses leading to the criticality classification of software products based on the severity of failures consequences, ECSS-Q-ST-40 clause 6.5.6.3, and ECSS-Q-ST-30 clause 5.4, shall apply.

 Criticality classification of software products [PAF, -; SRR, PDR].

-The supplier shall perform a software dependability and safety analysis of the software products, in accordance with the requirements of ECSS-Q-ST-30 and ECSS-Q-ST-40 and using the results of system-level safety and dependability analyses, in order to determine the criticality of the individual software components.
+The supplier shall perform a software dependability and safety analysis of the software products, using the results of system-level safety and dependability analyses, in order to determine the criticality of the individual software components.

 Software dependability and safety analysis report [PAF, -; PDR].